At Fellowship Dallas, we’re calling each other to live out our God-given purpose in Christ every day.

 Person of Christ – We believe that Jesus Christ, as the eternal Son of God, is the fulfillment of Old Testament prophecy concerning the Messiah.
 He came into this world to reveal the Father and save the lost from their sin.
 He was conceived by the Holy Spirit, born physically of the virgin Mary, but was sinless in nature and in His life on earth.
 Therefore, He was worthy to give His life as a ransom for all people and die for the sin of the world (Luke 1:30-35; John 1:1-2, 14, 18; 3:16; 2 Corinthians 5:21; 1 Timothy 2:6; Hebrews 1:3).
 We believe that His unique nature was both fully God and fully man and He functioned in both the divine and human realms (Luke 2:40; John 1:11; Acts 2:22-24; Philippians 2:5-8; Colossians 2:9-10; Hebrews 2:14; 4:15).
 We believe that He rose from the dead in a glorified body and that those who believe in Him will also have a resurrected body (John 20:20; Philippians 3:20-21).

-Work of Christ – We believe that Jesus Christ demonstrated the infinite love of God by becoming the sacrificial Lamb and, by dying, took away the sin of the world.
+Work of Christ – We believe that Jesus Christ demonstrated the infinite love of God by becoming the sacrificial Lamb and, by dying, conquered the power of sin of the world.
 Through His death, He took the penalty for sin which God’s holy, righteous nature demanded.
 He died in man’s place and by His death He became the Savior of the lost.
 We believe that His death and resurrection were fully accepted by God the Father as sufficient payment for the sin of mankind (John 1:29; Romans 3:25–26; 2 Corinthians 5:14; Hebrews 10:5–14; 1 Peter 3:18).
 We believe in salvation by grace, through faith in the saving work of Jesus Christ through His life, death and resurrection (Ephesians 2:8-9).
 Presently Christ functions as Head over the church, which is His body, and in this ministry He intercedes for His people as their Great High Priest (Ephesians 1:22–23; Hebrews 7:25; 1 John 2:1).

 We believe that the first man and woman were created in God’s image and thus all humans have great value in God’s sight.
 But when the first couple sinned, they brought both physical and spiritual death to the human race.
 As a result, all human beings are born with a sinful nature separated from God.
 They live in darkness, commit acts of sin in their lives, and need to be reconciled to God.
 The only exception is Jesus Christ, the perfect Son of God, who lived a sinless life and in loving obedience to His loving Father paid the ultimate price by dying on the cross to pay for all the sins of all mankind thereby reconciling to God all those who believe in His Son.
 This is the work of God’s grace to save and restore men and women created in His image, to bring them to light and give spiritual life where there was only spiritual death.
 He has made a way for us not only to be restored to right relationship as the sons and daughters of God, but also to join Him in building His kingdom on the earth.
 We have eternal life through Him and that life begins here as we live out the purpose of God in our lives today.
 (Genesis 1:26; 2:17; 3; 6:5; Psalm 14:1-3; 51:5; Jeremiah 17:9; John 3:6, 16; 5:40; 6:35; Romans 3:10-19, 23-26; 8:6-7; Ephesians 2:1-3; 1 John 3:8)